tdeheurles/tdeheurles.github.io/_posts/2015-07-16-how-to-install-coreos-on-bare-metal.md

 ```

 - The `#cloud-config` at the start of the file is needed for coreos to understand the file.
-- We configure the core user by adding an encrypted password (see [next](#how-to-encrypt-password) how to create encrypted password)
+- We configure the core user by adding an encrypted password
 - We add the discovery Url

 ## installation